 The BestReviews lab staff examined each printer’s output statistics: pages per minute, color quality, and so on.

-Few printers just print any more; multifunctional models abound.
+Few printers just print anymore.
+In fact, multifunctional models abound.
 What’s more, the prices of these machines are now well within reach of the average home user.
 Are print-only machines worth the expense?
 Do these models save you money or grant a better performance?
 Our lab staff noted and tested the features offered by each printer on our shortlist.

 Most printers can still plug into a computer, but WiFi is everywhere now, and an increasing number of machines print wirelessly from smartphones and tablets.
 During testing, we noted the offerings of each model on our shortlist.